 The National Center for Transgender Equality is the nation’s leading social justice advocacy organization winning life-saving change for transgender people.

-Through our website, video productions, social networks and in-person presentations, we educate the world about the Indigenous LGBTQ/Two Spirit people of North America.
+Through the website, video productions, social networks and in-person presentations, this group educates the world about the Indigenous LGBTQ/Two Spirit people of North America.

 The Sylvia Rivera Law Project works to guarantee that all people are free to self-determine gender identity and expression, regardless of income or race, and without facing harassment, discrimination or violence.